 Treating the cause may reverse symptoms in some types.
 But, some forms of may result in lasting changes in the brain.
 If brain injury is severe and cannot be reversed, the disease can be fatal.

 The cause depends on the type of encephalopathy.
 Causes include:

 Copyright © Nucleus Medical Media, Inc.

 Risk factors vary.
-For example, alcohol abuse puts you at risk for Wernicke’s encephalopathy.
+For example, alcohol abuse puts you at risk for Wernicke’s or Hepatic encephalopathy.

 Symptoms may include:

 Signs that encephalopathy may be getting worse include:

 Medical care is needed right away for these symptoms.